Sandyjayani/data-engineering-project/DOCUMENTATION.md

 ![img](./ETLPipeline.png)

+# Github Actions CI/CD
+the test-and-deploy.yml file creates an ubuntu virtual machine, sets installs python on the virtual machine, establishes a conection with AWS using the AWS credentials and deploys terraform.

 # Terraform
 Terraform is used to set up the configuration for deploying the AWS infrastructure, structured using modules.
 The files are organized to manage different parts of the data pipeline, specifically focusing on extraction, transformation, and the setup of permanent resources.